ni/webvi-examples/CallSystemLinkDataServices/Readme.md

 To connect your web application to SystemLink Cloud from G Web Development Software, you need a server URL and an API key.
 The API key authenticates the web application running on your local machine for SystemLink Cloud – much like your ni.com credentials authenticate your identity.

-[Learn](#connecting-to-systemlink-cloud-from-labview-nxg-3.0-web-module) how to establish a connection to the SystemLink Cloud server from G Web Development Software.
+Learn how to [establish a connection to SystemLink Cloud](#connecting-to-systemlink-cloud) from G Web Development Software.

 ![Configure GVI in G Web Development Software vs Hosting in SystemLink Cloud](readme_files/cloud-config.PNG)